yxlin/yxlin.github.io/_docs/cognitive-model/lba.md

 ## # ... with 32,758 more rows
 ```

+So "left" and "LFET" mean the random dots moving left and a left
-From an experimenter's perspective, this imaginary experiment only
+response.
+From an experimenter's perspective, this imaginary
-has one stimulus (S) factor, which has two levels, random dots moving towards
+experiment only has one stimulus (S) factor, which has two levels,
-right and moving towards left as defined below.
+random dots moving towards right and moving towards left as defined below.

 > factors = list(S = c("left", "right")),